s73ampunkca7/fujinon-tv-lens-control/README.md

 I'm focusing on Fujinion lenses in the further description.

+## Contribiution
+If you want to help completing the Reverse engeneering of this Protocol and have a Lens that we haven't yet dumped the commands, please consider running the "Check Commands" Program and donating the results.

 ## Goal
 1. The goal of this Project is to reverse engeneer the Protocol used on the Hirose 12 Pin Plug between Camera and Lens.